 Final Verdict

-Wherever your interest and expertise lay in, Kalshi is a low-barrier gateway into event-based trading, with low fees, APR on balances and institutional-grade integrations, making it easy to recommend to both new and experienced users alike.
+Wherever your interest and expertise lay in, Kalshi is a low-barrier gateway into event-based trading, with low fees, interest on eligible balances and positions, and institutional-grade integrations, making it easy to recommend to both new and experienced users alike.